Three in a row: rail trails link Salem, Derry, & Londonderry NH

 Local trail group: Windham Rail Trail Alliance

-Groton, MA on Nashua River Rail Trail
+Groton, Massachusetts on Nashua River Rail Trail

 I headed south of the border into Massachusetts on the Nashua River Rail Trail for a walk through the Groton stretch.
 Of the four towns along the trail, Groton is where the history of the rail line is most evident.
 The town is also home to the most park-like section of the trail, situated within the J. Harry Rich State Forest.